cemrekaraoglan/ifc-rasterization/README.md

 # IFC to 3D Mesh Conversion and Analysis

-This script provides a way to convert IFC (Industry Foundation Classes) files into 3D meshes using Open3D and PyVista.
-It also allows for the analysis of the generated meshes, such as calculating the volume of concrete elements.
+This project involves processing IFC (Industry Foundation Classes) files to extract geometric data, create point clouds, and perform rasterization for  and analysis purposes.
+The code is written in Python and utilizes several libraries including `pyvista`, `numpy`, `open3d`, `ifcopenshell`, and others.

-This code provides a solution to address the efficiency and scalability challenges faced by the Architecture, Engineering, and Construction (AEC) industry when working with large Building Information Modelling (BIM) models.
+I aims to provide a solution to address the efficiency and scalability challenges faced by the Architecture, Engineering, and Construction (AEC) industry when working with large Building Information Modelling (BIM) models.
 The primary objectives of the code are:

 - Conversion of IFC Models to 3D Meshes: The code utilizes libraries such as Open3D and PyVista to convert Industry Foundation Classes (IFC) files into 3D meshes.
 This conversion facilitates easier and faster geometric processing and analysis.